steux/cc2600/README.md

 - Superchip (128 bytes of additional RAM!) support
 - Uses only 1 byte of RAM
 - load/store/strobe intrinsics allow the writing of efficient kernels.
-- X and Y registers are directly mapped to X and Y variables, just like if they ware declared as unsigned char global variables.
+- X and Y registers are directly mapped to X and Y variables, just like if they were declared as unsigned char global variables.
 - All C constructs are implemented (for, if, while, goto, etc).
 - Clean bootstrap/bankswitching code is automatically generated
 - PlusROM support for Wifi communication with PlusCART